petepm/petepm.github.io/_posts/2026-01-10-humans-vs-ai-drums.md

 When you treat music as a product, and some technology comes along that allows you to create that product more cheaply, it's going to get used.
-Other digital recording tools have had similar effects, lowering the cost of creation.
+Other digital recording tools have had similar effects, i.e., lowering the cost of creation.
 Hell, I probably wouldn't be making music if not for technology invented in the last few decades.